Trust Domain Extensions: Remote attestation

-TDX's remote attestation feature builds on the SGX technology to allow someone to determine that a remote TD has TDX protections enabled prior to sending it sensitive data.
-The remote attestation report can be generated by the TDX module calling the SEAMREPORT instruction.
-The SEAMREPORT instruction generates a MAC-signed "Report" structure which includes information such as the version numbers of the TDX's components.
-The VMM would then use SGX enclaves to convert that "Report" structure into a remotely verifiable "Quote", which it would send to the system requesting attestation.
+Intel TDX's remote attestation feature builds on the Intel SGX technology to allow someone to determine that a remote TD has Intel TDX protections enabled prior to sending it sensitive data.
+The remote attestation report can be generated by the Intel TDX Module calling the SEAMREPORT instruction.
+The SEAMREPORT instruction generates a MAC-signed "Report" structure which includes information such as the version numbers of the Intel TDX's components.
+The VMM would then use Intel SGX enclaves to convert that "Report" structure into a remotely verifiable "Quote", which it would send to the system requesting attestation.

 Hardware and operating system support

-TDX is available for 5th generation Intel Xeon processors (codename Emerald Rapids) and Edge Enhanced Compute variants of 4th generation Xeon processors (codename Sapphire Rapids).
+Intel TDX was introduced with some special SKUs of 4th Gen Intel Xeon Scalable processors (codename Sapphire Rapids) and it is broadly available with all Intel Xeon processors since 5th Gen Intel Xeon Scalable processors (codename Emerald Rapids).

-First patches to support TDX technology in the Linux kernel were posted in the Linux kernel mailing list around June 2021, were merged on May 24, 2022, and were included in the mainline Linux Kernel version 5.19.
+First patches to support Intel TDX technology in the Linux kernel were posted in the Linux kernel mailing list around June 2021, were merged on May 24, 2022, and were included in the mainline Linux Kernel version 5.19.

 Microsoft Azure has announced that as of April 24, 2023 their new DCesv5-series and ECesv5-series virtual machines would support Intel TDX.
 They have also published information how to use Intel TDX as part of Microsoft Azure Attestation.

 Comparisons to SGX

-TDX is somewhat similar to SGX, as in that both are implementations of trusted execution environments.
-However, they are significantly different in the scope of the protections and that SGX requires that applications be rewritten to support SGX, while TDX only requires support at the hardware and operating system levels.
-On the VMM host, TDX involves the use of SGX enclaves to enable support for remote attestation.
+Intel TDX is somewhat similar to Intel SGX, as in that both are implementations of trusted execution environments.
+However, they are significantly different in the scope of the protections and that Intel SGX requires that applications be rewritten to support Intel SGX, while Intel TDX only requires support at the hardware and operating system levels.
+On the VMM host, Intel TDX involves the use of SGX enclaves to enable support for remote attestation.
 Additionally, even an operating system which does not support running as a TD VM can be protected by being launched as a nested VM within a TD VM.